froq/froq-beta-archive/README.md

 ## Service Environments

 If you set your local development server like `froq.local`, Froq! will decide that you are on local development environment.
 Otherwise, it always thinks running on production environment.
-Note: this feature is not implemented yet properly/completely, just all exceptions thrown directly if environment is local.
+Note: this feature is not implemented yet properly/completely, just all exceptions will be thrown directly if environment is "local".

 ## Service Root (Base URI)